Deutsch: Destillation / Español: Destilación / Português: Destilação / Français: Distillation / Italiano: Distillazione

 - Fuel Purification: Separating contaminants from liquid propellants to improve efficiency and safety.

-- Material Processing: Refining raw materials during in-situ resource utilisation (ISRU) efforts on the Moon or Mars.
+- Material Processing: Refining raw materials during In-situ resource utilisation (ISRU) efforts on the Moon or Mars.

 - Medical Applications: Purifying liquids for medical procedures or experiments in space.